-Beginning in the first quarter of 2012, we reported profitability; prior to that, we generally incurred net losses.
 Our ability to continue to generate profits and to generate positive cash flow from operations over the next several years depends significantly on our success in commercializing EYLEA.
 We expect to continue to incur substantial expenses related to our research and development activities, a significant portion of which we expect to be reimbursed by our collaborators.
 Also, our research and development activities outside our collaborations, the costs of which are not reimbursed, will expand and require additional resources.
-Our operating results may fluctuate from quarter to quarter and will depend on, among other factors, the net sales of our marketed products, the scope and progress of our research and development efforts, the timing of certain expenses, and the continuation of our collaborations with Sanofi and Bayer HealthCare, including our share of collaboration profits or losses, or royalties, from sales of commercialized products and the amount of reimbursement of our research and development expenses that we receive from collaborators.
+Our operating results may fluctuate from quarter to quarter and will depend on, among other factors, the net sales of our marketed products, the scope and progress of our research and development efforts, the timing of certain expenses, and the continuation of our collaborations with Sanofi and Bayer HealthCare, including our share of collaboration profits or losses from sales of commercialized products and the amount of reimbursement of our research and development expenses that we receive from collaborators.
 We cannot predict whether or when new products or new indications for our marketed products will receive regulatory approval or, if any such approval is received, whether we will be able to successfully commercialize such product(s) and whether or when they may become profitable.

-We have 13 product candidates in clinical development, all of which were discovered in our research laboratories.
+We have 16 product candidates in clinical development, all of which were discovered in our research laboratories.
 Our Trap-based clinical programs are:

-- EYLEA, which is in clinical trials for the treatment of DME and macular edema following BRVO, and, in Asia, mCNV, in collaboration with Bayer HealthCare: and - ZALTRAP, which is being studied in combination with our angiopoietin-2 inhibitor (REGN910) in oncology in collaboration with Sanofi.
+- EYLEA, which is in clinical trials for the treatment of DME and macular edema following BRVO in collaboration with Bayer HealthCare; and - ZALTRAP, which is being studied in combination with our angiopoietin-2 inhibitor (nesvacumab) in oncology in collaboration with Sanofi.

-Our antibody-based clinical programs include eleven fully human monoclonal antibodies.
-The following six are being developed in collaboration with Sanofi:
+Our antibody-based clinical programs include 14 fully human monoclonal antibody product candidates.
+The following seven are being developed in collaboration with Sanofi:

-- Sarilumab (REGN88), an antibody to the interleukin-6 receptor (IL-6R), which is being developed in rheumatoid arthritis; - REGN727, an antibody to Proprotein Convertase Subtilisin/Kexin type 9 (PCSK9), which is being developed for LDL cholesterol reduction; - REGN668, an antibody to the interleukin-4 receptor (IL-4R), which is being developed in atopic dermatitis and allergic asthma; - REGN421, an antibody to Delta-like ligand-4 (Dll4), a novel angiogenesis target, which is being developed in oncology; - REGN910, an antibody to angiopoietin-2 (ANG2), another novel angiogenesis target, which is being developed in oncology; and - REGN1033, an antibody to myostatin (GDF8), which is in clinical development.
+- · Sarilumab (REGN88), an antibody to IL-6R, which is being developed in rheumatoid arthritis and non-infectious uveitis; - Alirocumab (REGN727), an antibody to PCSK9, which is being developed for LDL cholesterol reduction; - Dupilumab (REGN668), an antibody to IL-4R, which is being developed in atopic dermatitis, asthma, and nasal polyposis; - Enoticumab (REGN421), an antibody to Dll4, a novel angiogenesis target, which is being developed in oncology; - Nesvacumab (REGN910), an antibody to Ang2, another novel angiogenesis target, which is being developed in oncology; - · REGN1033, an antibody to GDF8, which is being developed in skeletal muscle disorders; and - · REGN2009, an antibody in clinical development against an undisclosed target.

-In addition, we are developing the following five antibodies independently:
+We are developing the following six antibody product candidates independently:

-- REGN1400, an antibody to ErbB3, which is being developed in oncology; - REGN846, an antibody in clinical development against an undisclosed target, which is being developed in atopic dermatitis; - REGN1154, an antibody in clinical development against an undisclosed target; - · REGN1500, an antibody in clinical development against an undisclosed target; and - REGN475, an antibody to Nerve Growth Factor (NGF), which is being developed for the treatment of pain and which is currently on clinical hold by the FDA.
+- REGN1400, an antibody to ErbB3, which is being developed in oncology; - REGN1154, an antibody in clinical development against an undisclosed target; - REGN1500, an antibody in clinical development against an undisclosed target; - REGN1193, an antibody in clinical development against an undisclosed target; - REGN1908-1909, an antibody combination in clinical development against an undisclosed target; and - Fasinumab (REGN475), an antibody to NGF, which is being developed for the treatment of pain and is currently on clinical hold by the FDA.